jump-dev/MathOptInterface.jl/docs/src/background/motivation.md

 - Be simple and extensible
   * unifying linear, quadratic, and conic optimization,
-  * seamlessly facilitating extensions to essentially arbitrary constraints and functions (e.g., indicator constraints, complementarity constraints, and piecewise-linear functions)
+  * seamlessly facilitating extensions to essentially arbitrary constraints and functions (for example, indicator constraints, complementarity constraints, and piecewise-linear functions)
 - Be fast
    * by allowing access to a solver's in-memory representation of a problem without writing intermediate files (when possible)
    * by using multiple dispatch and avoiding requiring containers of non-concrete types
-- Allow a solver to return multiple results (e.g., a pool of solutions)
+- Allow a solver to return multiple results (for example, a pool of solutions)
-- Allow a solver to return extra arbitrary information via attributes (e.g., variable- and constraint-wise membership in an irreducible inconsistent subset for infeasibility analysis)
+- Allow a solver to return extra arbitrary information via attributes (for example, variable- and constraint-wise membership in an irreducible inconsistent subset for infeasibility analysis)
 - Provide a greatly expanded set of status codes explaining what happened during the optimization procedure
 - Enable a solver to more precisely specify which problem classes it supports